 About my instruments, and a little about lutherie and my philosophy, May 2015.

-The instruments I make are carefully assembled as individual projects and inspired by the those used in the music I've been into.
+The instruments I make are carefully assembled as individual projects and inspired by the those used in the music I've been attracted to.
 The ideal is to seek out exceptional examples of these instruments to work from, making detailed measurements, drawings and other observations to try to develop a thorough understanding of what exactly makes that instrument work.

 Though the visual appeal and decorative elements of an instrument have little to do with how it performs, it's an important part of my work.
 I prefer simplicity in decoration but see every shape, color and grain pattern as important.
 I strive to make an instrument that is both aesthetically pleasing ...and exceptional in its performance.

-Working mostly as self taught until some formal studies of historical bowed instrument making techniques in England in the mid 90s, I work largely with hand tools and traditional instrument building techniques.
-The woods I use are chosen first for their acoustic potential but also for their aesthetic qualities... they are well aged and sometimes 'conditioned', much of my current stash is 30-40 years old or older.
+Working mostly as self taught with some formal studies of historical bowed instrument making techniques in England in the mid 90s, I work largely with hand tools and traditional instrument building techniques.
+The woods I use are chosen first for their acoustic potential but also for their aesthetic qualities... they are well aged and much of my current stash is 30-40 years old or older.
 Assembly is done with hot hide glue in a humidity controlled environment.

 In the end, there are interesting questions; do we like the qualities of a particular instrument because it pleases some innate "ideal" and/or that it reflects our natural hearing curve and other "psycho-acoustic" needs?
 Or is it because we have heard it so many times, live and through recordings, that only that particular design, of that instrument, which performs in that particular way, sounds right?
 My guess ....is some of each.